laguirresalazar/laguirresalazar.github.io/_pages/cv.md

 Research Interests
 ======
-Reflective Practices in Teaching and Learning Mathematics, Pattern formation in the Calculus of Variations and PDEs both theoretically and computationally.
+Applications of the Calculus of Variations and PDEs to Quantum Physics and Material Science.

 Teaching
 ======